 Vol. II - Applicability of International Humanitarian Law (co-authored by Helen Duffy, Janina Dill, Ziv Bohrer)

 Vol. III - Reparation for Victims of Armed Conflict (co-authored by Cristián Correa, Shuichi Furuya, Clara Sandoval)

 Vol. IV - Intervention by Invitation (co-authored by Olivier Corten, Gregory Fox, Dino Kritsiotis)

 Workshop: Reparations for Victims of Armed Conflict

-On 10-11 November 2017 MPIL will host the third Trialogue workshop, dealing with the international law on reparations for victims of armed conflict.
-If you are interested to participate in the workshop, please respond to our call for engaged listeners.
+On 10-11 November 2017 the third Trialogue workshop, dealing with the international law on reparations for victims of armed conflict took place.

 Workshop: Self-defence against Non-state Actors

 On 4-5 November 2016 the MPIL hosted the first authors' workshop of the Max Planck Trialogues.
 The workshop addressed the timely topic of self-defence against non-state actors.